HeinleinSupport/rspamd-slac-2025/Readme_eng.md

 ## Rspamd - Composites

 - work like the Meta Rules in Spamassassin and can do a lot more
-- Matching takes place as a logical link to activated symbols or groups
+- Matching takes place as a logical expression to activate symbols or groups
   - `expression = "INCOMING & BAD_SUBJECT";`
-- If a logical link is `true`, a new symbol and
+- If a logical expression is `true`
-  - add new symbol and points
+  - new symbol and points can be added
-  - Remove matched symbols or their score
+  - matched symbols or their score can be removed

 *****

 ## Rspamd - Actions

-- Rspamd knows various actions that are triggered when the sum of all symbols is exceeded
+- Rspamd knows various actions that are triggered when the sum of all symbols exceeds a threshold
   - no action
   - greylist (soft reject)
   - add header (this is not directly about headers)